Beatrice Vio: Athletics

 In the 2015–16 season, she received the Mangiarotti Award from the Italian Olympic Committee.
 She won her second European title in Casale Monferrato, prevailing over Russian Irina Mishurova.
 In July she lost in the final of the Warsaw World Cup to Russian Viktoria Boykova, which ended her streak of 11 consecutive victories in World Cup events.
 She however qualified to the 2016 Summer Paralympics as the top-ranked fencer in her category.
 In Rio she came out of the pool stage undefeated, winning her five pool bouts on 5–0.
 In the quarterfinals, she defeated Poland's Marta Makowska on 15–6, then overcame defending Paralympic champion, China's Fang Yao, on 15–1.
-In the final she met China's Jingjing Zhou.
+On 14 September, in the final, she met China's Jingjing Zhou.
 After she took an early lead, the bout was interrupted when the tip of her opponent's foil went accidentally into her mask.
 After ice was applied, she went on to win 15–7, earning Paralympic gold.